The Power of Social Connections at Work

 Facilitating Informal Interactions & Networking Opportunities

-Encouraging informal interactions, such as coffee breaks, lunchtime gatherings, or walks, provides employees with opportunities to share experiences, interests, and stories beyond work-related topics.
+Encouraging informal interactions, such as coffee breaks, lunchtime gatherings, or walks, provides employees with opportunities to share interests and stories beyond work-related topics.
 Your organization can put policies in place to support employees in developing friendships, such as designated communal spaces, expected micro-breaks throughout the day, and even company celebrations for birthdays or achievements.
 Informal interactions expose employees to new perspectives, ideas, and opportunities to connect beyond work.

 Additionally, organizations can organize events such as seminars, workshops, or conferences to help employees connect with colleagues from other departments and build relationships with industry peers.
 Networking opportunities can also stem from interest-based groups or clubs within the workplace.